Installing Visual Studio

 DVDRoot \<Installation File> </quiet|/passive> [/norestart]/uninstall

 If you can't uninstall Visual Studio by using the uninstallation utility, you can perform a manual uninstallation by removing Visual Studio and then removing related components.
-For more information, see the How to uninstall Visual Studio article in the Microsoft Knowledge Base (KB).
+For more information, see the How to uninstall Visual Studio article in the Microsoft Knowledge Base (KB), or the Removing Visual Studio components left behind after an uninstall post on the Microsoft Server & Tools Blogs website.

 Provides information about how to install multiple versions of Visual Studio on the same computer.